 But too much leveraging can be disastrous and bring everything crashing down.
 Just because a bank will give you another mortgage doesn’t mean you should take it.
 If one of more of your properties is vacant, can you still cover the mortgage?
 For how long?
 How much do you need to have in reserve in case one or more property needs a major repair?

-Leverage can enable you to expand your rental property empire but it can also destroy it.
-Use it responsibly.
+Leverage can enable you to expand your

 Rental property investing is one of the best ways to earn passive income but understand the potential for failure.
 Follow these 10 real estate investor commandments to reduce that potential.